-Table 5 of Subpart AAAA to Part 60-Requirements for Stack Tests
+Table 5 to Subpart AAAA of Part 60-Requirements for Stack Tests

 To measure the following pollutants Use the following methods in appendix A of this part to determine the sampling location Use the methods in appendix A of this part to measure pollutant concentration Also note the following additional information 1.
-Organics: Dioxins/Furans Method 1 The minimum sampling time must be 4 hours per test run while the municipal waste combustion unit is operating at full load.
-2. Metals: Cadmium Method 1 Compliance testing must be performed while the municipal waste combustion unit is operating at full load.
-Lead Method 1 Compliance testing must be performed while the municipal waste combustion unit is operating at full load.
+Organics: Dioxins/Furans Method 1 Method 23 ^a The minimum sampling time must be 4 hours per test run while the municipal waste combustion unit is operating at full load.
+2. Metals: Cadmium Method 1 Method 29 ^a Compliance testing must be performed while the municipal waste combustion unit is operating at full load.
+Lead Method 1 Method 29 ^a Compliance testing must be performed while the municipal waste combustion unit is operating at full load.
+Mercury Method 1 Method 29 ^a Compliance testing must be performed while the municipal waste combustion unit is operating at full load.

-Mercury Method 1 Compliance testing must be performed while the municipal waste combustion unit is operating at full load.
-Opacity Method 9 Use Method 9 to determine compliance with opacity limit.
+Opacity Method 9 Method 9 Use Method 9 to determine compliance with opacity limit.
 3-hour observation period (thirty 6-minute averages).
-Particulate Matter Method 1 The minimum sample Matter volume must be 1.0 cubic meters.
+Particulate Matter Method 1 Method 5 ^a The minimum sample Matter volume must be 1.0 cubic meters.
 The probe and filter holder heating systems in the sample train must be set to provide a gas temperature no greater than 160 ± 14 °C. The minimum sampling time is 1 hour.
-3. Acid Gases:b Hydrogen Chloride Method 1 Test runs must be at least 1 hour long while the municipal waste combustion unit is operating at full load.
-4. Other:b emissions) The three 1-hour observation period must include periods when the facility transfers fugitive ash from the municipal waste combustion unit to the area where the fugitive ash is stored or loaded into containers or trucks.
+3. Acid Gases: ^b Hydrogen Chloride Method 1 Method 26 or 26A ^a Test runs must be at least 1 hour long while the municipal waste combustion unit is operating at full load.
+4. Other: ^b Fugitive Ash Not applicable Method 22 (visible emissions) The three 1-hour observation period must include periods when the facility transfers fugitive ash from the municipal waste combustion unit to the area where the fugitive ash is stored or loaded into containers or trucks.